 Dear Lost in LOVE,

 It seems like many people know at least one person who has met a new friend, activity partner, and yes, even a love interest online.
 In fact, according to Pew Research, one out of every ten Americans have used an online dating service or mobile app.
 While more and more people are starting a relationship online (some of which end up being long-term), the process is not without its risks.
 It sounds like you've made a connection with a person and are interested in exploring that connection further.
-By taking some precautions, you can meet your online boyfriend and start to get a better idea of how he really feels about you, and just as important, how you feel about him.
+By taking some precautions, you can meet your online boyfriend and start to get a better idea of how he really feels about you, and just as vital, how you feel about him.

 One factor to consider is that although you've communicated online and over the phone with your boyfriend, he is still in many respects a stranger.
 We may wish it weren't so, but people do lie about themselves online.
-As you decide whether or not to meet him, you may want to prepare yourself to deal with the possibility that he has not been truthful about his age, job, background, relationship status, or other important parts of his life.
+As you decide whether or not to meet him, you may want to prepare yourself to deal with the possibility that he has not been truthful about his age, job, background, relationship status, or other key aspects of his life.

 Here are some tips for staying safe when meeting any online friend in person: